 load is called with a non-nil value for

 I want to silence a command I rely on

 (let ((inhibit-message t)) (helm-adaptive-mode 1))

-so I need something else to change it according to my plans.
-There are probably
+function, so I need something else to change it according to my plans.
+There are

-go-to package in these situations is Radon Rosborough’s el-patch.
+but my go-to package in these situations is Radon

 (el-patch-feature psession) (with-eval-after-load 'psession (el-patch-cl-defun psession--restore-objects-from-directory (&optional (dir psession-elisp-objects-default-directory)) (let ((file-list (directory-files dir t directory-files-no-dot-files-regexp))) (cl-loop for file in file-list do (and file (el-patch-swap (load file) (load file nil 'nomessage nil)))))))